joesteele/click/README.md

 # Click
 A simple skeleton scaffolding of the different frontend components I enjoy working with setup and ready for use.

+Sets up a structure for jQuery, Underscore, and Backbone loaded with RequireJS, tested with Mocha, and SCSS used for styles.

+The grunt.js file includes tasks to compile the SCSS and CoffeeScript, run the tests, build the project, and watch the files for changes to automatically compile them and reload the browser via LiveReload.

+## Usage
+This setup requires Node be installed.

+* `npm install` # Installs the project dependencies
+* `npm run-script grunt` # Compile the CoffeeScript/SCSS and run the tests
+* `npm run-script mocha` # Run the tests
+* `npm run-script build` # Build the project
+* `npm run-script dev` # Watch for changes and enable LiveReload

+It's recommended to install both grunt and mocha globally (`npm install -g grunt && npm install -g mocha`) and then run `grunt dev` in a separate terminal window.

 ## Folder Structure
     *build/